 This 2016 Monitoring Brief on Commitment 2 of the Addis Tax Initiative is the second of three 2016 ATI Monitoring Briefs, each of which is concerned with the monitoring of the fulfilment of one of the ATI commitments.
 The results presented are based on official data sources from the IMF, the World Bank Group, the World Economic Forum, PEFA as well as TADAT assessments, and on the replies from ATI partner countries to the 2016 ATI Monitoring Survey.
 For the publicly available DRM indicators, data from 2016 is taken into account so as to track the changes compared to the results from the 2015 Monitoring Report.
 The reference period for the reform progress in the respective partner countries is from 2016 onwards, the priorities and outlook on activities are for 2018/2019.

-The Addis Tax Initiative partner countries have embarked on efforts to ensure adequate domestic revenue
+The ATI partner countries have embarked on efforts to ensure adequate domestic revenue

 to significantly spur development and growth.
 Despite having made convincing progress, many countries

 still face considerable gaps in having enough revenues to finance sustainable development.
 Key findings

 from the 2016 Monitoring Brief on Commitment 2 of the Addis Tax Initiatives include: